shahd-s/Bezier-Spline-Runtime-Editor/README.md

 # Bezier-Spline-Runtime-Editor

-NOTE: This is a very early demo, I have since integrated the tool into Tetra including meshing, shaders, and fully functional projection mapping.
+NOTE: This is a very early demo, I have since completed and integrated the tool into Tetra to include meshing, shaders, and fully functional projection mapping.

 ![](pm.gif)